Early childhood and primary education statistics

 Among primary school teachers, the share of male teachers also remained well below half, but — with the exception of Slovenia — was systematically higher than the corresponding share recorded for pre-primary education.
-In Italy, Hungary, Lithuania and Slovenia, less than 5.0 % of primary school teachers were men in 2015, whereas in Finland, Sweden, Spain and Luxembourg the share of male teachers was between one fifth and one quarter; this share peaked at 28.5 % in Greece and 30.9 % in Denmark (2014 data).
+In Slovenia, Lithuania, Hungary and Italy, less than 5.0 % of primary school teachers were men in 2016, whereas in Finland, Sweden, Spain, Luxembourg and Greece the share of male teachers was between one fifth and one quarter; this share peaked at 28.5 % in Greece and 30.9 % in Denmark (2014 data).

 One measure which may be used to analyse the quality of schooling is the pupil-teacher ratio, which provides an indication of the average number of pupils there are for each teacher (see Table 3).
 In 2017, pupil-teacher ratios were relatively low — which may generally be considered to be beneficial — in a majority of the EU Member States for early childhood educational development (subject to data availability).
 For example, Germany, Sweden, Slovenia, Latvia, Croatia, Austria, Spain and Cyprus each had ratios that were less than 10.0 pupils per teacher.
 However, this level of education did not systematically record the lowest pupil-teacher ratios (among those Member States for which data are available for all three levels of education considered in this article), with lower ratios reported in Lithuania and the United Kingdom for primary education and in Denmark (2014 data) and Romania for both pre-primary and primary education.

 In 2016, the pupil-teacher ratio for pre-primary education ranged among the EU Member States (no data for Ireland) from a low of 8.6 in Estonia (this ratio also covers early childhood development) up to 17.7 pupils per teacher in the United Kingdom (2014 data), with France (22.6) above this range and Sweden (6.4) below it; Iceland reported an even lower pupil-teacher ratio for pre-primary education (5.3 and 5.9 respectively) than any of the Member States.